paulscreamer/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Test Blog Creaed as part of course
 ---

 ### Hello World